richardsa/UdacityFrontEndWebDeveloper/evaluate-news-nlp/README.md

 cd UdacityFrontEndWebDeveloper/evaluate-news-nlp

-Create a .env file in the root directory (evaluate-news-nlp) and add your [MeaningCloud API Key](https://www.meaningcloud.com/developer/getting-started) as follows:
+Create a .env file in the root directory of this project (UdacityFrontEndWebDeveloper/evaluate-news-nlp) and add your [MeaningCloud API Key](https://www.meaningcloud.com/developer/getting-started) as follows:

-API_KEY=YOUR_MEANINGCLOUD_API_KEY
+- API_KEY=YOUR_MEANINGCLOUD_API_KEY

 Next run the following commands: